LucaRepe/IndustrialAutomation/README.md

-# IndustrialAutomationFirstProject
+# IndustrialAutomation2021

-#### Repository for the First Project of Industrial Automation
+#### Repository for the Projects of Industrial Automation